cnrancher/docs-octopus/docs/en/devicelink/state-of-dl.md

       "on": true
 ```

-Suppose we create the above `DeviceLink` into the cluster, the `brain` will detect if the Node corresponding to `spec.adaptor.node` is available:
+When we deploy the above `DeviceLink` into the cluster, the `brain` will validate if the node specified in the `spec.adaptor.node` is available:

 ```text
 ┌─────────────────────┐   if the node is available?